The Shipping Law Review: France

 The principal feature of the commercial courts is that the judges are lay magistrates, chosen from the local business community.
 These 'consular' judges' knowledge and understanding of complex legal issues will inevitably vary; moreover, not all commercial court judges will be familiar with maritime law or practice.
 Consequently, the decisions made by the French commercial courts are somewhat inconsistent at times with the generally accepted understanding of the law.

-Regional courts of appeal are competent to hear appeals against decisions rendered by commercial courts.
-Since 2018, the Paris Court of Appeal includes an international chamber to deal with commercial litigation.
+Since 2018, the Paris Commercial Court and Court of Appeal include an international chamber to deal with commercial litigation.
 Parties are able to choose English as the language for oral proceedings, judges are specialists in international commercial litigation and the procedure is faster than average by dint of shorter deadlines and fostering parties' cooperation.

 ii Arbitration and ADR